Planning to visit the cute little town of Leavenworth WA in winter? Keep reading to find all you need to know.

 One of the best ways to make the most of Leavenworth’s snow is to head to Leavenworth Ski Hill.

-It’s a pretty easy run, and if you’re an experiences skier or snowboarder you’ll get bored quickly but it’s perfect for beginners or those looking for a bit of fun.
+It’s a pretty easy run, and if you’re an experienced skier or snowboarder you’ll get bored quickly but it’s perfect for beginners or those looking for a bit of fun.

 Tickets can be purchased for the day and they are available for Nordic, Alpine or tubing.
 Seasons passes are also available if you plan to come a few times during the winter.
 To find out about tickets click here.